gkalab/cer2nut/README.md

 After flashing the firmware, connect the USB OTG port to the Certabo E-Board and the second USB port to the power supply.

 ![Alt text](connection_diagram.png?raw=true "Connection diagram")

+## Usage

+### Certabo e-boards

+Place the chess pieces on the corresponding squares of the starting position.
+Place any additional queens on d3 and d6.
+On the first connection the pieces are registered.
+This calibration takes a few seconds and must be repeated if there is a power interruption.

+### Tabutronic Sentio e-boards

+Place the chess pieces on the corresponding squares of the starting position.
+Do not place additional queens on the board.
+Since the hardware of Sentio e-boards does not support piece recognition, there are some limitations:

+* Chess games can only be started from the normal chess starting position.
+At the end of a game, place all the pieces back to the starting position.
+* Under-promotion is not currently supported, a pawn is always promoted to a queen.

+### Switching between e-boards

+When switching between e-boards, always turn off the module before changing boards.